percyfal/ratatosk/README.md

 ### Basic job task ###

-`pm.luigi.job` defines, among other things, a *default shell job runner*, which is a wrapper for running tasks in shell, and a *base job task* that subclasses `luigi.Task`.
+`ratatosk.job` defines, among other things, a *default shell job runner*, which is a wrapper for running tasks in shell, and a *base job task* that subclasses `luigi.Task`.
 The base job task implements a couple of functions that are essential for general behaviour: